DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/polygon/README.md

 --performance_evaluation: (bool, optional) whether performance evaluation is needed.
 Please provide 'dir_to_groundtruth' if set to True.
 (Default to 'False')
 --version: (str, optional) a value indicating the version.
 (Default to '0')
 --log: (str, optional) path to the logging txt.
 (Default to 'log_file.txt')

+--testing: (bool, optional) set to TRUE if you only want to test particular sub-module(s).
+(Default to 'False')
+--testing_section: (int, optional) set a series of integers based on the sub-module(s) you want to test. e.g., 3, 23, or 123.
+(0 for metadata_preprocessing, 1 for metadata_postprocessing, 2 for loam_inference, and 3 for polygon_output_handler)
+-- trade_off: (int, optional) set a value that indicates your trade-off between efficiency and accuracy.
+(0 for highest accuracy with lowest efficiency, and 6 for highest efficiency with lowest accuracy)
 ```